luandv03/crawl_data/README.md

 ### Data structure

 -   Data is saved in csv file
--   Structure: title, link, created_at
+-   Structure: title, link, desc, created_at